cloudfoundry/php-buildpack/docs/usage.md

 total 0
 -rw-r--r--  1 daniel  staff     0B Feb 27 21:48 controller.php
 ```

-The first step is to create an `htdocs` folder under your project directory.
-Then move any files that should be publicly accessible into this directory.
-In the example above, the `lib/controller.php` file is publicly accessible.

 Given this setup, it is possible to have both a public `lib` directory and a protected `lib` directory.
 Here's an example of that setup.